Wolsingham railway station

-Wolsingham is a station on the Weardale Railway, and serves the town of Wolsingham in Weardale, England.
-The station is served by services on selected days throughout the year, largely on weekends.
-The station is situated 10.5 miles (16.9 km) from the terminus of the line at Bishop Auckland.
-The railways main shed is based nearby at Wolsingham Depot, and also nearby is the heritage railway's only passing loop, Scotch Isle.
+Wolsingham is a railway station on the heritage Weardale Railway; it serves the town of Wolsingham, in Weardale, County Durham, England.
+Services operate on selected days throughout the year, largely at weekends.
+The station is situated 10.5 mi from the terminus of the line at Bishop Auckland West.
+The railway's main shed is based nearby at Wolsingham depot, as is the line's only passing loop, Scotch Isle.